 From that post in January of 2009, Mariscos Chente soon became a favorite Mexican seafood destination in Los Angeles.
 Its many regulars including myself were shocked to learn that Sergio had left, and that he would be in Inglewood, which might as well be the Inland Empire to many of the Westside clientele.
 Worse yet?
 No pescado zarandeado?

-Well, they are reunited like Peaches and Herb.
-Sergio currently works from Thursday through Sunday, but no need to worry about his days off because Vincente can cook.
+Well, once again they are reunited like Peaches and Herb.
+Sergio currently works from Thursday through Sunday, but no need to worry about his days off because Vincente is the one who taught him everything--these are family recipes.
 Vincente is a master of raw preparations: ceviches, cocktails, and aguachiles.
-His flavor is different from Sergio, but you're just about talking style, they've the same level of excellence.
+His flavor is a little different from Sergio, but you're just about talking style, they've the same level of excellence.

-Chente doesn't do the zarandeado, that's not available Monday through Wednesday, but order away from the rest of the menu.
-As much as I love Sergio's cooking, I have no problem AT all showing up on a Monday when he is enjoying a day away from the kitchen.
+Chente doesn't do the zarandeado (He thinks he's too old to be sweating over a grill) but order away from the rest of the menu.
+As much as I appreciate Sergio's cooking, I have no problem AT all having the best raw seafood cocktailing in L.A. from Chente.

 The signature grilled, butterflied snook that is without peer in Los Angeles is just as good as ever.